PhenoApps/Field-Book/docs/traits/trait-disease.md

 The disease rating trait format is used for collecting ratings of both disease incidence and severity.

 ### Parameters
-- `Name` assign a value for trait name, alias, and assigns synonyms list to hold the value.
+- `Name` assign a value for trait name.
 - `Details` text is displayed under the trait name on the Collect screen.
-- `Repeated Measures` turns on repeated measure for the trait when enabled.
+- `Repeated Measures` toggles repeated measure for the trait.
-- `Resource File` opens the resources folder and can be used to set a image for the trait that can be reference later in the Collect screen.
+- `Resource File` sets an image for the trait that will be opened by default when accessing resources from Collect.

 The incidence scale can be adjusted by editing the `disease_severity.txt` file in the `traits` folder.